Introduction

 2. Why is It so Important for Your Business?

 Your ability to find the right customer in the right location is the single greatest competitive advantage you can build.
+That's critical because without a clear visual view of your market, you are flying blind.
+You will waste budget and miss out on key growth opportunities.

 3. The Old Way Versus the New Way